 Evidence against: there are six such sketches of places within walking distance of East Cowes Castle on the Isle of Wight.
 From which we might conclude that Repton had taken a little walking tour, sketching as he went, and then he decided to publish the sketches with Peacock a few years later, at a time when he didn’t have much else in his portfolio.

 Oofy here: Editorial: can’t stick this stuff – Repton was a cockscomb.
 Butter my thumbs.
 End of story.
-And nothing here about Herefordshire.
+Where’s Herefordshire.